Woodstock '99: Aftermath

 Hey man, leave the kids alone.
 I've had enough of the frenzied demonization of young people surrounding Woodstock '99.
 Yes, Woodstock was filled with predators: the degenerate idiots who assaulted those women, the greedy promoters who wrung every cent out of thirsty concertgoers, and last but not least, the predator media that turned a blind eye to real violence and scapegoated the quarter of a million music fans at Woodstock '99, the vast majority of whom had the time of their lives.

 The post-festival cleanup of the site took three weeks.
 Organizers spent an estimated $78,000 re-sodding the stage and mosh pit areas.
 Approximately 12 trailers, a small bus, and a number of booths and portable toilets were damaged by fire in the fray.
 Some of the trailers had coolant or propane tanks that exploded.

 After numerous lawsuits and fines resulting from the incidents occurring throughout the event, the city of Rome only profited $200,000 from the entire event.

 Following the event, San Francisco Examiner journalist Jane Ganahl cast doubt on the ability to promote another high-profile Woodstock concert and described the event as "the day the music died".

 Lang attempted to orchestrate Woodstock 50 in 2019 at Watkins Glen International Raceway (later provisionally moved to Merriweather Post Pavilion) to mark the fiftieth anniversary of the original Woodstock festival.
 Due to logistical issues and lack of capital funding, he was forced to cancel the festival on July 31, 2019.

 Limp Bizkit, who were heavily criticized for their role in the festival, performed at the 2021 Lollapalooza in Chicago while promoting their new album Still Sucks.
 Prior to the band's performance of "Break Stuff", Fred Durst told the crowd: "Let me make this clear, this is not Woodstock '99.
 Fuck all that bullshit."

 Legacy

-Less than a week after the conclusion of Woodstock '99, Los Angeles concert promoters Goldenvoice (later AEG) announced the inaugural Coachella festival in Indio, California with an emphasis to distance themselves from the unrest and damage that unfolded in Rome, including offering free water bottles and parking to those in attendance.
+Less than a week after the conclusion of Woodstock '99, Los Angeles concert promoters Goldenvoice (later AEG) announced the inaugural Coachella festival in Indio, California, with an emphasis to distance themselves from the unrest and damage that unfolded in Rome, including offering free water bottles and parking to those in attendance.

-The Simpsons poked fun at the festival's incidents in the episode "It's a Mad, Mad, Mad, Mad Marge", in which Otto attends the festival; his clothes catch fire and he refuses to pay $8 for a water bottle, only to be saved by a girl who uses her water bottle to extinguish him.
+The Simpsons poked fun at the festival's incidents in the episode "It's a Mad, Mad, Mad, Mad Marge", in which Otto attends the festival; his clothes catch fire and he refuses to pay $8 for a bottle of water, only to be saved by a girl who uses her water bottle to extinguish him.

+In 2000, the Insane Clown Posse held the inaugural Gathering of the Juggalos as a response to Woodstock '99 with the first edition taking place from July 20–21 at the Novi Expo Center in Novi, Michigan.